Where Are You Now (Clint Black song)

 "Where Are You Now" is a song co-written and recorded by American country music artist Clint Black.
 It was released in July 1991 as the fourth and final single from his album Put Yourself in My Shoes.
 The song reached number-one on the U.S. Billboard Hot Country Singles & Tracks charts that year, and was his sixth chart-topper.
 It also reached number-one on the Canadian RPM Country Tracks chart.
 It was written by Black and Hayden Nicholas.

+It received a nomination for Single Record of the Year by the Academy of Country Music Awards, losing to Alan Jackson's "Don't Rock the Jukebox."